ucdavisdatalab/workshop_git_for_teams/docs/02_about-github.md

 to discuss.
 Data may change often over the course of a project, but tracking individual observations might not be necessary---more meaningful would be a conversation about how code has made, or might make, such changes.
-The latter is likely something that GitHub is better suited to facilitate.
+The latter is likely to be something that GitHub is better suited to facilitate.

 It's best, then, to host your data files separately from GitHub, either by way of a remote database or some kind of cloud service like Google Drive.
 Exceptions may come up, however, so the decision about what to track should ultimately be one made by the team.

+Examples of what should be tracked with GitHub:

+* Code
+* Documentation
+* Make files
+* Some supporting media (small images, for example)

+Finally, note that even though you can set a repository to either "Public" or "Private" (which controls who can see your project), it's recommended that you refrain from uploading various access credentials (API keys, database passwords, etc.) to GitHub.